Start the ceremony booking process

 Book a marriage interview

-To book your ceremony with the Registry, you will first have to book and attend a marriage interview.
-This will be either over the phone, or in person at our Pyrmont Wedding Registry.
+To book your ceremony with the Registry, you will first have to book a marriage interview.
+This can be held either over the phone or in person at our Pyrmont Wedding Registry.

 Phone interview